 The rest of your work will be much easier if you have heat,

 electricity, clean water, and sewage disposal.

-The walls, floors, closets, shelves, contents and any other flooded parts of your home should be thoroughly washed and disinfected by a Commercial Flood Damage Restoration company.
+The walls, floors, shelves, contents and any other flooded parts of your home should be thoroughly washed and disinfected by a Commercial Flood Damage Restoration company.

 Check on Financial Assistance

 Voluntary agencies, businesses, insurance, and government disaster programs can help you through recovery.

 Rebuild and Flood proof